Here is a poem. I call it, An Ode to Moroccan Spice Roasted Butternut Squash:

 - Whisk together all spices in a small bowl.

-- Spread squash out evenly on prepared baking sheet, making sure the pieces don't touch (otherwise they will steam, and won't roast evenly nor brown on the sides)
+- Spread squash out evenly on the baking sheet, making sure the pieces don't touch as much as possible (otherwise they will steam, and won't roast evenly nor brown on the sides)

 - Roast for 20-30 minutes, or until browned, tossing once halfway through.